benders5e/benders5e/firebender.md

 - 2 shortswords or 2 scimitars

 ### Firebending
 At 1st level, you realize that you have an innate ability to produce fire with your hands and feet.
-You can spend 1 chi of your Attack action to cause the effects of the *Produce Flame* cantrip, but the damage is determined by the "Bending" column of the Firebender table (see "Fire Jab" for a description of the role chi points play in attacks and the rules for bending attacks).
+You can spend 1 chi of your Attack action to cause the effects of the *Produce Flame* cantrip, but you use your bending range, and the damage is determined by the "Bending" column of the Firebender table (see "Fire Jab" for a description of the role chi points play in attacks and the rules for bending attacks).
 Your range increases with your level according to the "Range" column of the Firebender table.

 As a firebender, you have resistance to fire damage.